ankurkal/sandbox/README.md

-1. Problem statement/definition
-2. Modeling a User Object, creating a User package
+1. RESTful operations - GET
+2. Implementing a REST controller, setting the user path on the class level
-3. Implementing a User POJO, and UserType enum
+3. Implementing the GET resource, and utilizing a path param

-TODO: Contract and RESTful entitys